Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

         is defined here as a query parameter, it will override the value set in the source configuration, otherwise the source configuration value will be used.
 The setting cannot be larger than that provided in the source configuration (since that defines how the images are saved).
+        *   uploadAsImage: Optional.
+If set to "true", images will be uploaded to VANTIQ as VANTIQ Images, (the default behavior uploads images as VANTIQ Documents).

 *   **Delete locally saved images:**
     *   The user can specify an image or a set of images specified by their date & time to be deleted.
 The images will be